 Taking the time to look up a reference for the purpose of confirming its accuracy serves as a measure of assurance.
 There are a number of reasons why citing your sources is so important.
 We’ve gathered a list of a few of the most significant reasons.

-1. Check for accuracy
+1. Check For Accuracy

 The final draft of any academic paper gets reviewed several times before it can be published or uploaded online.
 Especially for peer reviewers, editors, and editorial assistants whose job is to track down sources in bibliographies and verify their accuracy, keeping an eye on the content of a source and ensuring that it is acknowledged is important.